imor/mini-lsm/mini-lsm-book/src/01-block.md

 ## Task 1 - Block Builder

-Block is the minimum read unit in LSM.
-It is of 4KB size in general, similar to database pages.
-In each block, we will store a sequence of sorted key-value pairs.
+A block is the minimum read unit in LSM.
+Blocks are typically 4KB in size, similar to database pages.
+In each block, we store a sequence of sorted key-value pairs.

 You will need to modify `BlockBuilder` in `src/block/builder.rs` to build the encoded data and the offset array.
 The block contains two parts: data and offsets.